KholeSayali/InterviewQAForum-backend-springboot-/README.md

 1. USER - FOR REGISTRATION PURPOSE .
 2. LOGIN - FOR LOGIN PURPOSE .
 3. POST - FOR POSTING QUESTIONS .
-4. COMMENTS - FOR COMMENTING ANSWERS ON QUESTIONS .
+4. COMMENTS - FOR COMMENTING THE ANSWERS ON QUESTIONS .
 The One To Many realtion is used between post to comments entites.
+# SPRING-BOOT :
-# SPRING-BOOT is used for developing java based web application.
+It is used for developing java based web application.
 Its uses layered architure.
-# JPA MAPPING is used for enabling theONE TO MANY relation between post to comments.
+# JPA MAPPING :
+It is used for enabling the ONE TO MANY relation between post to comments.
+# MYSQL :
-# MYSQL is used to store the records such as userId , userName , password , etc.
+It is used to store the records such as userId , userName , password , etc.
+# POSTMAN :
-# POSTMAN is the client which is used for API testing.
+It is the client which is used for API testing.